BrendaMwiza/indipendent-project-4/README.md

   .
 Permission is granted and free of charge to any person obtaining a copy.

 # BDD
-    Input: for one to order and get their order, they have to fill the form and get fill the requirements.
+    Input: for one to order and get their order, they have to fill the form and put the requirements.
     output: then you will be promted to inter your location and the price price to be payed.

 # Contacts